Myer: Store locations

-Myer has stores in the all capital cities in Australia except Darwin.
-In addition, there are stores in Geelong, Ballarat, and Bendigo in Victoria, Albury, Wagga Wagga, Dubbo, Newcastle, Central Coast and Shellharbour in New South Wales, Launceston in Tasmania and Gold Coast, Toowoomba, Sunshine Coast, Mackay, Townsville, and Cairns in Queensland.
+As of April 2024, Myer has 56 stores across Australia, in both capital cities and regional centres.

 The national flagship store is located in the Bourke Street Mall in Melbourne and received a $300 million redevelopment which officially opened in April 2011.

 In 1988, the Myer Centre in Brisbane's Queen Street Mall opened in time for World Expo 88.
-The shopping centre featured 6 floors of stores.
+The shopping centre featured six floors of stores.
 The top two levels featured an indoor amusement park, named Tops, with a swinging ship and Australia's first indoor roller coaster.
 The amusement park closed in the year 2000 and all the rides dismantled in preparation to convert the top two levels into a cinema complex.

 In 1991, the Myer Centre opened in Adelaide housing the largest Myer store in South Australia and over 80 smaller shops, with an eight level atrium inside the shopping centre and six levels inside the Myer store.
-Until 1998 the top two levels of the atrium housed an indoor amusement park known as Dazzeland featuring Australia's only indoor rollercoaster.
+Until 1998, the top two levels of the atrium housed an indoor amusement park known as Dazzeland featuring Australia's only indoor rollercoaster.

 In 1994, Myer opened a store at Galleria Shopping Centre (Perth).
 A retailer Boans was burnt during the 1980s and was replaced with Galleria.

 In 2006, Myer announced the opening of several new stores, starting with four former Harris Scarfe stores (two in South Australia and two in Victoria).
 Further to this, in 2008 in Sydney, Myer opened two new stores in Sydney at Westfield Eastgardens and Bankstown Central replacing the former David Jones stores, while David Jones replaced the Myer store at Westfield Burwood, and stated it would open a store in suburban Townsville centre in early 2009.
 This project was delayed due to problems with the acquisition of land; however, in late October 2012 a Myer store opened in that centre.

 In 2007, Chairman Bill Wavish stated Myer was willing to build new stores if necessary, and that new locations could be in any city or town with a population over 40,000 people.

-On 22 September 2007, Myer's Liverpool Street building in Hobart was destroyed by a fire that is believed to have started in the cosmetic section.
+On 22 September 2007, Myer's Liverpool Street, Hobart building was destroyed by a fire that is believed to have started in the cosmetic section.
 Building damage was estimated at $50 million, and most stock was destroyed.
 The building including its historic façade was subsequently demolished.
 The adjacent Murray Street building suffered substantial smoke and water damage.
 Within a day of the fire, Myer issued a statement saying it would rebuild, and the Murray Street section of the store reopened on 16 November – 44 days after the fire.
 A new 8797 sq m, five-level Myer store finally reopened in November 2015.